 - Understand art’s connection to his or her study of history, science and literature, as projects often intersect with those classroom subjects.

-- Explore a variety of media used in drawing, painting, sculpture, print making, pottery and collage and the techniques required for each.
+- Explore a variety of media used in drawing, painting, sculpture, print making, metal tooling, up cycling, and collage and the techniques required for each.

 - Become aware of the major movements in art history as well as art from different cultures.